What makes Individual I's a Collective We; Coordination mechanisms & costs: Materials and Methods

 \subsection{Principal component analysis}

 Principal Component Analysis~\cite{pearson1901liii}, commonly known as PCA, is a powerful statistical technique used for dimensionality reduction and data compression.
 PCA allows us to extract the most significant information from a dataset by capturing the underlying structure and reducing redundancy.
 PCA provides a streamlined and more manageable representation of data, facilitating better insights and analysis.
-In our analysis, we apply PCA to the residuals of each project$\xi$ are represented as a four-dimensional vector, [$\xi^{\text{talk}}$, $\xi^{\text{revert}}$, $\xi^{\text{admin act}}$, $\xi^{\text{bot act}}$], and extracted two principal components (PC1 and PC2).
-Explained variance ratio for Principal Component 1 (PC1) is 0.43, and for Principal Component 2 (PC2) is 0.23.
-In PCA, loadings are the correlation between original variables and principle components.
-A substantial loading on a specific principal component indicates pronounced influence on that particular component.
+In our analysis, we apply PCA to the residuals of each project as a four-dimensional vector, [$\xi^{\text{talk}}$, $\xi^{\text{revert}}$, $\xi^{\text{adm. act.}}$, $\xi^{\text{bot act.}}$], and extracted two principal components (PC1 and PC2).
+Explained variance ratio for Principal Component 1 (PC1) is 0.40, and for Principal Component 2 (PC2) is 0.23.